 Here’s how those looked with all of the pocket holes drilled.
 You’ll notice that the center front piece (i.e., the drawer front) does not need pocket holes.

 I assembled these pieces starting with the side apron.
-I placed wood glue on the end of the side apron piece, and then using a Kreg right angle clamp, I clamped the side apron piece to the leg.
+I placed wood glue on the end of the side apron piece, and then using a Kreg right angle clamp (affiliate link), I clamped the side apron piece to the leg.
 I like aprons on tables and desks to be set back a bit from the legs, so I used a piece of 1″ x 4″ lumber (which is actually 3/4″ thick) as a spacer under the side apron piece.
 With the pieces glued and clamped together, I screwed the pieces together using the pre-drilled pocket holes.

 Then I repeated that process on the other side of that apron piece — glue, clamp, and screw the pieces together.